ekinsipahi/frontend/rating-component/rating/README.md

 * Nodejs

 ## How its built?
-This project was built using VueCli.
+This project was built using Vue+Vite, vue-router & tailwindcss

 ## Installation